-When I return to the States for a visit in December get back to my lessons.
+When I return to the States for a visit in December, I will get back to my lessons.
 It’ll be something to do and help keep me from getting homesick for France.

-Maybe my grandson who will be nine-months-old can learn along with me.
-They say that six-months is the perfect age to start a second language.
+Maybe my grandson, who will be nine months old, can learn with me.
+They say six months is the perfect age to start a second language.

 Perhaps we’ll make a bet.